Assessing External Validity Over Worst-case Subpopulations: Discussion

 \section{Discussion}

-Motivated by challenges in evaluating decisions under unanticipated covariate shift, we propose a conservative notion of topline treatment effect.
-The worst-case subpopulation treatment effect provides a robust metric for high-stakes interventions (e.g. Medicaid expansion) that need to uniformly benefit all subpopulations.
-We propose an augmented estimator for the WTE by leveraging its dual tail-average representation.
-Our cross-fitting procedure allows flexible use of statistical methods for estimating nuisance parameters, and enjoys central limit rates even when nuisance estimates converge more slowly.
+Motivated by challenges in evaluating treatments under unanticipated population shifts, we proposed a sensitivity analysis framework based on the worst-case subpopulation treatment effect.
+We advocate for such conservatism in important policy decisions that need to benefit all subpopulations uniformly.
+While the WTE~\eqref{eqn:wte} provides a strong notion of robustness, it may be overly conservative in scenarios where one is concerned with more structured covariate shifts.
+When covariate shift on only a small subset of $X$ is of interest, the definition~\eqref{eqn:wte} can be modified over this subset.
+More broadly, studying structured shifts in the covariate distribution $P_X$ is an exciting direction of future work.

-Our theoretical developments show that our estimator inherits two advantageous inferential properties of the AIPW estimator: orthogonality and efficiency.
+Our theoretical developments show that our cross-fitted augmented estimator inherits two advantageous inferential properties of the AIPW estimator for the ATE: orthogonality and efficiency.
 Elementary derivations show, however, that our estimator does not satisfy the doubly robust property due to the additional nuisance parameter $\pthr(x) = \alpha^{-1} \indic{\pmu(x) \ge \aq{\pmu}}$.
 Another limitation of our augmented estimator is that it is not necessarily increasing in $\alpha$.
-Though the extension of the direct method and the IPW~\eqref{eqn:dm-ipw} are increasing in $\alpha$, it is unclear whether an orthogonal, efficient, and monotone estimator of the WTE exists.
-Finally, estimators of tail-averages often suffer higher variance, and may be more sensitive to lack of overlap and unobserved confounding.
-Further investigation of these issues are topics for future research.
+Though the extension of the direct method and the inverse probability weighted estimator are increasing in $\alpha$, it is unclear whether an orthogonal, efficient, and monotone estimator of the WTE exists.
+Finally, estimators of tail-averages often suffer higher variance and may be more sensitive to lack of overlap and unobserved confounding.
+Further investigation of these issues is a topic for future research.

-The WTE is agnostic to the unknown target (sub)population, and positive findings with respect to the WTE guarantees a treatment effect over all subpopulations of a given size.
-While the WTE provides a strong notion of robustness, it may be overly conservative in scenarios where one is concerned with more structured covariate shifts.
-When covariate shift on only a small subset of $X$ is of interest, the definition~\eqref{eqn:wte} can be modified over this subset.
-(If ignorability holds only with respect to the full covariate vector, regressing the full CATE estimate on the small subset of covariates gives a direct method for this less conservative variant of the WTE.)
-More broadly, robust variants of meta-analysis, or structured covariate shifts (e.g. temporal) are also interesting directions to pursue.